mattmakai/letshackdc.github.io/source/content/pages/about.markdown

 diligently working to improve their craft.

 ## Keep it positive
-Let's remember to avoid publicly disparaging events, organizations and people that do not meet the [transparent criteria](/criteria.html) for inclusion on this site.
+Let's avoid publicly disparaging particular events, organizations and people that do not meet the [transparent criteria](/criteria.html) for inclusion on this site.
 D.C. software developers should focus on improving our craft and community.
 Ignore the haters, if you will.